gaujip/terraform-28Nov-02Dec-2022/Day5/README.md

 https://github.com/Microsoft/azure-pipelines-agent/releases
 </pre>

-## Lab - Creating a self-hosted Azure Pipeline agent to run Terraform scripts
+## Lab - Manually creating a self-hosted Azure Pipeline Linux agent to run Terraform scripts

 #### Create a Personal Access Token
 From your Azure portal, search for "Azure DevOps organizations" and click the same